drduh/PC-Engines-APU-Router-Guide/README.md

 Loading initial ramdisk ...
 ```

-If this is the case, press `e` at the kernel selection screen in GRUB, scroll down and replace the word `quiet` with:
+If this is the case, reboot and press `e` at the kernel selection screen in GRUB to enter edit mode, scroll down and replace the word `quiet` with:

     nomodeset console=ttyS0,115200n8